Shawn-Nichol/Cybersecurity-Projects/Install_&_Setup.md

 <H2>Virtual Box install</H2>

-Down load the lastest version of the OVA file from [Wazuh](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html)
+[Download Link](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html): The link you provided for downloading the OVA file is currently in placeholder format and not a functional link.
 ![image](https://github.com/Shawn-Nichol/Wazuh/assets/30714313/1a46aca5-a16f-4403-81e9-5073dd0c8156)

 Compare the file hash to the one posted [here](https://packages.wazuh.com/4.x/checksums/wazuh/4.5.2/wazuh-4.5.2.ova.sha512).
-This can be done with powershell.
+This step is optional but can be quickly performed with Powershell.
 ```
 # Known SHA-512 hash
 $knownHash = "8b3f8da204879d66435ab02f675f4e2a92feef1f476547e7f5b5f0378e13f89dcc6d9961ba94469957b02047bce455e937c135320f1a2212a45bea6255094b99"